chrisbroski/supportyourlocal/README.md

 Add list to side of update (single) edit pages too, if width sufficient (otherwise hide)

-I think it's time to add browser notifications to gigs and releases.

 Force vertical (with manifest file)

 All https

-Bought yourlocal.band!
-Switch to this.

 Get local features working with member cities.
 "Check in" on mobile when at open mics, etc.